asmagill/hammerspoon_asm/canvas/README.md

 ~~~lua
 canvas:behaviorAsLabels(behaviorTable) -> canvasObject | currentValue
 ~~~
-Get or set the window behavior settings for the canvas object using labels defined in `hs.drawing.windowBehaviors`.
+Get or set the window behavior settings for the canvas object using labels defined in [hs._asm.canvas.windowBehaviors](#windowBehaviors).

 Parameters:
  * behaviorTable - an optional table of strings and/or numbers specifying the desired window behavior for the canvas object.

 Returns:
  * If an argument is provided, the canvas object; otherwise the current value.

-Notes:
- * Window behaviors determine how the canvas object is handled by Spaces and Exposé.
-See `hs.drawing.windowBehaviors` for more information.

 - - -